Sun: Corona

-The heliosphere, the tenuous outermost atmosphere of the Sun, is filled with the solar wind plasma.
-This outermost layer of the Sun is defined to begin at the distance where the flow of the solar wind becomes superalfvénic—that is, where the flow becomes faster than the speed of Alfvén waves, at approximately 20 solar radii (0.1 AU).
+Heliosphere

+The heliosphere is defined as the region of space where the solar wind dominates over the interstellar medium.
 Turbulence and dynamic forces in the heliosphere cannot affect the shape of the solar corona within, because the information can only travel at the speed of Alfvén waves.
 The solar wind travels outward continuously through the heliosphere, forming the solar magnetic field into a spiral shape, until it impacts the heliopause more than 50 AU from the Sun.
 In December 2004, the Voyager 1 probe passed through a shock front that is thought to be part of the heliopause.
-In late 2012 Voyager 1 recorded a marked increase in cosmic ray collisions and a sharp drop in lower energy particles from the solar wind, which suggested that the probe had passed through the heliopause and entered the interstellar medium, and indeed did so August 25, 2012 at approximately 122 astronomical units from the Sun.
-The heliosphere has a heliotail which stretches out behind it due to the Sun's movement.
+In late 2012, Voyager 1 recorded a marked increase in cosmic ray collisions and a sharp drop in lower energy particles from the solar wind, which suggested that the probe had passed through the heliopause and entered the interstellar medium, and indeed did so on 25 August 2012, at approximately 122 astronomical units (18 Tm) from the Sun.
+The heliosphere has a heliotail which stretches out behind it due to the Sun's peculiar motion through the galaxy.

-On April 28, 2021, during its eighth flyby of the Sun, NASA's Parker Solar Probe encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface, the boundary separating the corona from the solar wind defined as where the coronal plasma's Alfvén speed and the large-scale solar wind speed are equal.
-The probe measured the solar wind plasma environment with its FIELDS and SWEAP instruments.
-This event was described by NASA as "touching the Sun".
-During the flyby, Parker Solar Probe passed into and out of the corona several times.
-This proved the predictions that the Alfvén critical surface isn't shaped like a smooth ball, but has spikes and valleys that wrinkle its surface.

-Sunlight and neutrinos
+Solar radiation

-The Sun emits light across the visible spectrum, so its color is white, with a CIE color-space index near (0.3, 0.3), when viewed from space or when the Sun is high in the sky.
+The Sun emits light across the visible spectrum.
+Its colour is white, with a CIE colour-space index near (0.3, 0.3), when viewed from space or when the Sun is high in the sky.
 The Solar radiance per wavelength peaks in the green portion of the spectrum when viewed from space.
 When the Sun is very low in the sky, atmospheric scattering renders the Sun yellow, red, orange, or magenta, and in rare occasions even green or blue.
-Despite its typical whiteness (white sunrays, white ambient light, white illumination of the Moon, etc.), some cultures mentally picture the Sun as yellow and some even red; the reasons for this are cultural and exact ones are the subject of debate.
+Some cultures mentally picture the Sun as yellow and some even red; the cultural reasons for this are debated.
+The Sun is classed as a G2 star, meaning it is a G-type star, with 2 indicating its surface temperature is in the second range of the G class.